grnet/synnefo/docs/quick-install-admin-guide.rst

 ``ASTAKOS_IM_MODULES`` refers to the astakos login methods.
 For now only local is supported.
 The ``ASTAKOS_COOKIE_DOMAIN`` should be the base url of our domain (for all services). ``ASTAKOS_BASEURL`` is the astakos home page.

+``ASTAKOS_DEFAULT_ADMIN_EMAIL`` refers to the administrator's email.
+Every time a new account is created a notification is sent to this email.
+For this we need access to a running mail server, so we have disabled it for now by setting its value to None.
+For more informations on this, read the relative :ref:`section <mail-server>`.

 .. note:: For the purpose of this guide, we have disabled recaptcha authentication.
     If you would like to enable it you have to edit the following options: